MEMORANDUM OF UNDERSTANDING

 8. Participation by agencies of State government and their employees and contractors in providing help and support in the function of transferring technology from the public to the private sector as required and directed by applicable federal legislation; and

-9. Commitment of members of a Steering Committee whose purpose is to attain the goals defined in I.A.1.
+9. Commitment of the ARA President & CEO of to participate on a steering committee and to provide administrative guidance to the ACERS whose purpose is to attain the goals defined in III.A1.a.

 B. Intellectual Property.
 "Invention" refers to any subject matter or discovery patentable under Title 35 of the United States Code and conceived or first reduced to practice under the activities of Supplemental Agreements to the MOU.
 "Intellectual Property" refers to patents, patent applications, know-how, trade secrets, copyrights and computer programs either used or developed under the activities of Supplemental Agreements to the MOU.
 Ownership of and rights to Inventions or Intellectual Property developed under a Supplemental Agreement will be addressed in the Supplemental Agreement.
 Inventions made under a Federal research and development grant or contract will be subject to the Bayh-Dole Act.
 Accordingly, all Arkansas employees who work on any project under this MOU shall be required to sign an agreement that effects a present assignment of their future inventions to the institution or office by which they are employed.
 No Party, by virtue of their participation in activities under the MOU, will be required to disclose or license intellectual property to the other Party.
 Neither Party shall use the name, logos, trademarks, service marks, trade names, seals, insignia, symbols or decorative designs of the other Party or any derivatives thereof without the prior written permission of the other Party.